shubham-saudolla/Lilac-Theme/README.md

 ### Easy Installation

-To install the color themes, just use the extensions tab within VS Code and search for 'Lilac'.
+To install the color theme, just use the extensions tab within VS Code and search for 'Lilac'.

 Once installed, themes can be switched using the menu item `Code -> Preferences -> Color Theme`.

 ### Manual Installation

 Clone the repository into `~/.vscode/extensions` and restart the editor.

+### Lilac for Hyper

+Lilac is also available for Hyper, [here](https://github.com/shubham-saudolla/hyper-lilac-theme).

 ### Useful Information